Kalmat/WeatherStationQt/README.md

 6. Install the required modules: "pip3 install module-name" or "python3 -m pip install module-name".
 The modules you will most likely need to install are: pytz, PyQt5
 7. OpenWeatherMap API key is required (No-Key API days are gone!).
 Get your own at openweathermap.com, and modify wkey.py script inserting your key in there (openweathermap_key = "YOUR_KEY_HERE").
 Should you want other sources, you will have to adapt/struggle with APIs (check pywapi and newsapi to ease integration)

+MACOS: In case you get an urllib certificate error, run /Applications/Python\ 3.xx/Install/Certificates.command (xx stands for your Python 3 version)

 ### WARNING
 This script uses several graphic resources from third parties.
 Though they all are free for non-commercial purposes (which is my case), I am not including them to avoid any legal issue or missunderstanding.
 You can download your own and place them into the resources/ folder, directly or in these other sub-folders, and renaming them with these exact names (or the script will fail):
 - [REQUIRED] alert.png: Icon to show when there is a weather alert